EliseevVadim/MyFaculty-/README.md

 We welcome contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to the project.

-## Distributing
+## Distribution

 Everyone can easily adapt this platform for their university, etc!
-Please see the [DISTRIBUTING.md](DISTRIBUTING.md) file for a guide on how to install this project and adapt it for your own purposes.
+Please see the [DISTRIBUTION.md](DISTRIBUTION.md) file for a guide on how to install this project and adapt it for your own purposes.

 ## License